03 Mar Getting Personal: The Nuts & Bolts of Nutrigenomics

 The real promise of nutrigenomics is that it helps us know more about our own bodies, our unique molecular ‘fingerprint’ and it offers us a stronger, personalized data point from which to make informed recommendations.
 By identifying our own unique genetic variations we can customize lifestyle interventions and make more informed choices about food choices, nutritional supplementation, potential medication interactions and exercise routines — saving time, saving money and optimizing our health and well-being.

+Are you trying to reverse a borderline health condition like pre-diabetes or hypertension?
 Want to know more about nutrigenomic testing at Seva Health?
-Click HERE to schedule your Discovery Call.
+Click HERE to schedule your complimentary Vision to Victory session.